changchuming/changchuming.github.io/_posts/2018-12-24-Making-a-DIY-Hologram.md

 ### 4. Applying finish

-Finally, polyutherane is used to finish the wood.
+Finally, polyurethane is used to finish the wood.
 This protects the wood and gives it a shiny exterior.
 Being a total beginner, I had to apply and remove the finish several times before I could get the surface to be kind of even.
 Generally, the guide is to apply one coat, let it dry, sand over the surface, and then repeat this process three or four times.
 I read that you should avoid going over the same spot to fix mistakes in the same coat, but I found that it doesn't really matter if I oversaturate the surface and kind of let the excess distribute itself when drying.
 I know this is probably not ideal but it seems to give me the best results.
 The most important thing is to brush slowly and avoid air bubbles from forming.
 Once done, the box will have a shiny and beautiful surface.
 If needed, you can polish over the surface using a random orbit sander.

 <img src="/assets/images/box_finished_side.jpg" class="thumbnail">